The CoT Collection: Improving Zero-shot and Few-shot Learning of Language Models via Chain-of-Thought Fine-Tuning: Experiments

-{\textbf{Dataset Setup}}\quad In this section, we show how applying CoT fine-tuning over \textbf{C2F2} could effectively eanble LMs to adapt in a few-shot setting.
-We choose 4 domain-specific datasets from legal and medical domains including LEDGAR~\citep{tuggener2020ledgar}, Case Hold~\citep{zheng2021does}, MedNLI~\citep{romanov2018lessons}, and PubMedQA~\citep{jin2019pubmedqa}, each with 64 randomly sampled instances.
-Since the choice of training instances might highly affect the performance on each task, we conduct 3 runs with different random seeds for every setting and report the average score.
-Note that we prepare rationale data for the 64 instances using the same procedure as in \textbf{CoT Instruction Tuning}, utilizing the MCQA prompt from P3 dataset.
-In an applied setting, practitioners could obtain 64 rationales written by human experts, which could provide rich supervision when adapting to new tasks.\\
+\paragraph{Dataset Setup} We choose 4 domain-specific datasets from legal and medical domains including LEDGAR~\citep{tuggener2020ledgar}, Case Hold~\citep{zheng2021does}, MedNLI~\citep{romanov2018lessons}, and PubMedQA~\citep{jin2019pubmedqa}.
+To simulate a few-shot setting, we randomly sample 64 instances from the train split of each dataset.
+We report the average accuracy across 3 runs with different random seeds.
+We augment rationales for the 64 training instances using the procedure described in Section~\ref{section:3} for the rationale augmentation phase, utilizing the MCQA prompt from P3 dataset.
+In an applied setting, practitioners could obtain rationales written by human experts.

-{\textbf{Training Setup}}\quad For training LMs, we use 2 different baselines models (FLAN-T5, \textbf{C2F2}) across 3B and 11B scale and apply either (1) full-Finetuning, (2) CoT Fine-tuning, (3) LoRA Fine-tuning, and (4) LoRA CoT Fine-tuning.
-For applying Lora, we use a rank of 4 and train for 1K steps following \citet{liu2022few}.
+\paragraph{Training Setup} We compare Flan-T5 \& CoT-T5, across 3B and 11B scale and explore 4 different approaches for few-shot adaptation: (1) regular fine-tuning, (2) CoT fine-tuning, (3) LoRA fine-tuning, and (4) LoRA CoT fine-tuning.
+When applying Lora, we use a rank of 4 and train for 1K steps following \citet{liu2022few}.
 This results in training 2.35M parameters for 3B scale models and 4.72M parameters for 11B scale models.
-Also, we include ICL baselines using Claude API~\citep{claude} and ChatGPT API~\citep{chatgpt} and append demonstrations up to the full context length.
-For CoT prompting with LLMs, we use the CoT demonstrations obtained from the augmented CoT rationale data used for fine-tuning.\\
+Also, we include Claude~\citep{claude} and ChatGPT~\citep{chatgpt} as ICL baselines by appending demonstrations up to maximum context length\footnote{Full context length was 4k tokens for ChatGPT and 9k tokens for Claude.}.
+Specifically, For CoT prompting, the demonstrations are sampled among 64 augmented rationales are used.

-{\textbf{Experimental Results}}\quad The results are shown in Table~\ref{tab:domain_evaluation}.
-Overall, CoT fine-tuning \textbf{C2F2} integrated with LoRA obtains the best results overall for all 4 datasets.
-Surprisingly, when training FLAN-T5, applying full fine-tuning obtains better performance compared to its counterpart using LoRA fine-tuning.
-Nonetheless, in \textbf{C2F2}, LoRA achieves higher performance compared to full fine-tuning.
-One possible way to interpret this is that introducing only a few parameters enables the LM to maintain the CoT ability acquired from \textsc{CoT Collection}.
-Examining when LoRA is effective over full-finetuning in few-shot settings is relatively unexplored in literature, and we leave the additional analysis to future work.
+\paragraph{Effect of LoRA} The experimental results are shown in Table~\ref{tab:domain_evaluation}.
+Overall, CoT fine-tuning CoT-T5 integrated with LoRA obtains the best results overall.
+Surprisingly for Flan-T5, applying full fine-tuning obtains better performance compared to its counterpart using LoRA fine-tuning.
+However, when using CoT-T5, LoRA achieves higher performance compared to full fine-tuning.
+We conjecture this to be the case because introducing only a few parameters enables CoT-T5 to maintain the CoT ability acquired during CoT fine-tuning.